 - USB camera battery charger – As a last minute addition I picked up a USB charger as I’m not sure if I can rely on being able to plug into the outlet all the time.
 This will allow me to use my power bank instead.

 - Solar power bank – As a last minute swap, I added this solar charger as an extra external power pack.
-I will report back on how useful this was.

 Last Minute Changes

 - Took out the Circular Polarizing Filter for the camera since I doubt that I’ll ever have time to do something like that.

 - Brought my Rode iPhone mic for interviews.

 So I hope that helps you guys with thinking about what to pack for your trip to Ethiopia or anywhere else in Africa for that matter.

 If you have any questions about this packing list for Ethiopia’s Omo Valley and Simien Mountains, don’t hesitate to drop a comment down below!